k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 # Conclusion

 Charles app is a great tool and have many many features.
+In my post I focused on the iOS environment, but you can also configure the proxy for your Android Emulator or Android device.
-In my post I described the common usage which I do.
-Moreover I think it's must-have app for every developer that works with some API.
+I described most common usa which I do with Charles app.
+To sum up I think that app should take a place in your development tools directory if you work with some web server.